 What is the Nintendo Switch 2?

-Nothing’s official yet, but leaks and reports from major publications point to a more powerful game system that maintains the same convertible approach.
+Nothing more is official yet—but leaks and reports from major publications point to a more powerful game system that maintains the same convertible approach.
 Nintendo’s current Switch is essentially a portable console that can be plugged into a dock and played on your TV, although the Switch Lite variant is purely handheld.

 Bloomberg reported in May 2023 that display manufacturer Sharp was working on screens for an upcoming handheld console.
 Sharp has worked with Nintendo before, and Nintendo is by far the biggest player still making portable devices that are purely focused on playing video games—although Sony has a new PlayStation Portal that can play games from a paired PlayStation 5, plus Valve’s Steam Deck is popular amongst PC die-hards.

-And Nintendo is clearly thinking about what’s next.
+And even ahead of the May 2024 announcement, Nintendo was clearly planning for what’s next.
 In response to a fan question in June 2023, Nintendo President Shuntaro Furukawa said, “As for the transition from Nintendo Switch to the next-generation machine, we want to do as much as possible in order to smoothly transition our customers, while utilizing the Nintendo Account.”

 But for now, Nintendo appears content to focus on the original Switch and hold back details on the next hardware until it's good and ready.
 In November, Furukawa said on an earnings call that "rumors are circulating mainly on the internet as if they were public information, but they are inaccurate."